EPA's Role in International Trade

 Developing Environment-related Provisions in Proposed Trade Agreements

-- minimize the domestic effects of cross-boundary pollutants, and
+- minimize the domestic effects of cross-boundary pollutants,

 Implementing Trade Related Environmental Activities